 The insulating quality of straw bales also massively reduces the operational energy of the buildings we design, not to mention the cost of heating them!
 A typical plastered straw wall has a U-value of 0.11 – more than twice as insulating as Building Regulations require.

 Straw Works (now Wellspring Architecture) are proud to be a signatory of the Architects Declare movement, which unites architects to make change in the industry in order to mitigate the effects of climate breakdown and biodiversity loss.

 The organisation raises awareness around environmental issues in the Architecture industry.
 Their website has some good resources, with presentations from embodied carbon workshops and conference videos which are free to access.

 ACAN (Architects Climate Action Network) is a network of individuals within architecture and related built environment professions taking action to address the twin crises of climate and ecological breakdown.
 They aim to create change within the industry through:

 - Research and knowledge sharing

 They regularly host events and run campaigns, with plenty of resources available on their website.
-You can read Architects Declare and ACAN’s submissions for the inquiry into Sustainability of the Built Environment here.
+Informative webinars, such as their Natural Materials masterclasses and the Circular series, are available on their Youtube channel.
+You can also read Architects Declare and ACAN’s submissions for the inquiry into Sustainability of the Built Environment here.
 The inquiry looks at the best routes to net zero for our future building needs from low carbon materials through to policies to minimise the whole life carbon impact of new buildings.